 |---|---|

-Key Takeaway: These five pillars ensure that every Week Without Walls trip delivers structured, SDG-aligned learning with measurable community impact.
-From thoughtful preparation to guided reflection, students engage with global challenges in a way that’s ethical, immersive, and academically meaningful.
+Key takeaway: These five pillars ensure that every Week Without Walls trip delivers structured, SDG-aligned learning with meaningful, community-centered impact.

 Sample Program: SDG Week in the Dominican Republic

-This Week Without Walls experience connected students with rural communities through service aligned with multiple SDGs.
-Each project was designed to foster global citizenship, support local resilience, and create measurable impact.
+This Week Without Walls experience connects students with rural communities through service aligned with multiple SDGs.
+Each project is designed to foster global citizenship, support local resilience, and create measurable outcomes.

 Impact Themes